Skip to content

 SIP Trunking

 SIP (Session Initiation Protocol) trunking is a middle ground for businesses that have already invested in on-site PBX hardware.
-A SIP trunk connects your existing phone system to the internet, replacing the ISDN or analogue lines that currently feed it.
+A SIP trunk connects your existing phone system to the internet, replacing the ISDN or analogue business phone lines that currently feed it.

 You keep your existing handsets, extensions and call routing — but calls travel over broadband instead of copper.
 SIP trunks are sold per channel (each channel supports one concurrent call), and pricing is competitive with hosted VoIP.